Jessicawatsonmiller/Jessicawatsonmiller/README.md

+Hosted at jessicawatsonmiller.com (using Wix hosting)

+To deploy:
+yarn run deploy

+To dos:
+- enforce HTTPS (on Github web)
+- add hosted pdf resume
+- doublecheck all css is correct for mobile

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>